hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide.md

 -   Author

 -   Author Image (image size recommended is **96px X 96px**).
     You can upload a picture or use your gravatar picture URL if you have one.
+For more information on how to get a gravatar URL, refer to section
-Refer to section "***Tips and Tricks using the CMS Editor***" at the end of this document.
+    "***Tips and Tricks using the CMS Editor***" at the end of this document.

 4. Start writing the content using RTF or Markdown